7 Divided by 36: A Deep Dive into Decimal Division

 Understanding the Problem: 7 ÷ 36

 At its core, 7 ÷ 36 asks the question: "How many times does 36 fit into 7?"
 Intuitively, we know that 36 is larger than 7, so the answer will be less than 1.
-This immediately suggests that our result will be a decimal or a fraction.
+Now, this immediately suggests that our result will be a decimal or a fraction.
 This is a common scenario in real-world problems where we're dealing with portions or parts of a whole.

 Method 1: Long Division